I. Children’s constitutional rights

 The Protection of Children and Juveniles Ordinance enables police officers and social workers to take action to protect a child or juvenile in need of care or protection.

-For more details, please go to Child And Youth Affairs > Children’s protection and welfare > Custody of children and guardianship.
+For more details, please go to Child and Youth Affairs > Children’s protection and welfare > Custody of children and guardianship.

 4. My daughter has been sexually assaulted.
 I do not want her to give evidence in court.
 I am worried that she will be traumatized if she is asked to describe what has happened.